sugi-juku/get-tension/README.md

 ## Description

-My stringing shop was closed for COVID-19 in Spring 2020.
+My stringing shop was closed 2 months for COVID-19 in Spring 2020.
 Then I decided to develop an application getting racket string tension from sound.

 The work is as follows.